Ringle, Wisconsin

 Ringle is a town in Marathon County, Wisconsin, United States.
-It is part of the Wausau (WI) Metropolitan Statistical Area.
-The population was 1,711 at the 2010 census.
+The population was 1,743 at the 2020 census.
 The unincorporated community of Ringle is located in the town.
+On April 17, 2026, the town was hit by an EF3 tornado, and 75 homes were badly damaged or destroyed.
+No one was injured or killed in the storm outbreak, however.